syncfusion-content/wpf-docs/wpf/DateTimePicker/Overview.md

 **Watermark** - Supports to display watermark text when a selected date is null.

-**Styles** - Provides a rich set of built-in themes and customizes the style of each part of DateTimeEdit.
+**Styles** - Provides a rich set of built-in themes and customizes the style of each part of `DateTimeEdit`.

-**Testing** - Provides QTP add-in that contains custom libraries, which helps [QTP](https://help.syncfusion.com/wpf/datetimepicker/ui-automation#quick-test-professional-qtp) to recognize DateTimeEdit.
+**Testing** - Provides QTP add-in that contains custom libraries, which helps [QTP](https://help.syncfusion.com/wpf/datetimepicker/ui-automation#quick-test-professional-qtp) to recognize `DateTimeEdit`.